eliudkarimi20-stack/Introduction-to-AI-Concepts/README.md

 - Google search results
 - Fraud detection in banking
 - Voice assistants like Siri and Alexa
+-

  #  Neural networks

-what is neural networks-it is a computer system modeled after the human brain used in artificial intelligenceto recognize pattern
+what is neural networks-it is a computer system modeled after the human brain used in artificial intelligenceto recognize patt

-      ** how neural networks work **
+#how neural networks work

 *input layer*-receives data